Ultimate Pontiac Real Estate Investing Guide for 2026

 Buy and Hold

-If a real estate investor buys an asset with the idea of keeping it for an extended period, that is a Buy and Hold approach.
-While a property is being retained, it’s typically rented or leased, to maximize returns.
+When a real estate investor buys an investment property and sits on it for a long time, it is thought to be a Buy and Hold investment.
+While it is being kept, it's normally rented or leased, to boost profit.

 Factors to Consider